Skip to content

 • Credit limits: Know your credit limit and try not to continually borrow right up to the limit to keep your credit utilisation low.
 Be sure to plan how much of it you intend to use.

-• Repayment strategy: Aim to clear your balance every month to avoid interest charges. the best way to avoid missing a payment is to set up a direct debit
+• Repayment strategy: Aim to clear your balance every month to avoid interest charges.
+The best way to avoid missing a payment is to set up a direct debit so the payments are made automatically.

 For a deeper understanding, our guide explains more about getting your first credit card and how cards work.